NorthMcCormick/A-D-D/readme.md

 A-D-D for short, the automatic data denormalizer takes a developer defined schema and uses an input to duplicate the data.

+## Changelog

+#### 0.1.0

+First release, yay!
+Basically this readme is everything in the first release.

 ## Feature Goals

 ### Handle update and remove